The History of Auburndale High School

 The high school football team had played on poor fields throughout the 1940s, until a deal with the city of Auburndale led them to adding lights and bleachers to Connie Mack Field on Highway 92 to make it playable for the Bloodhounds.
 The first football game played there took place on October 16, 1953.
 They continued to play at Connie Mack Field until work was started on constructing a stadium for AHS; the Auburndale High School Citrus Bowl opened for the 1962 football season.
 It was dedicated and renamed for former longtime Auburndale City Manager Bruce Canova in November 1982.

 The absence of a school gymnasium proved problematic up until this point as the high school basketball team (having had both boys’ and girls’ teams since 1926) was forced to play its home games at the gym of the Junior High (the former AHS location, where Stambaugh is located now).
 The year 1966 saw that change as the AHS gym was completed.
 Over fifty years old, the gym has seen several district champions, hundreds of pep rallies, and thousands of sporting events.
 The gym underwent some work in 1987 with the additions of the present-day wrestling room, storage, and offices.
 The lobby area of the gym was renovated in the late 2000s, with trophy cases moved and a concession stand added.
 The gym was named for NBA Hall of Famer and former Bloodhound Tracy McGrady in January, 2004.
-Concurrent with the construction of the gym in 1966 was the building of an agricultural facility; this building was replaced with a new Ag building in 2002 as the original building was renovated and turned into PE locker rooms that same year.
+Concurrent with the construction of the gym in 1966 was the building of an agricultural facility; the first AHS ag program was started in 1951.
+This building was replaced with a new Ag building in 2002 as the original building was renovated and turned into PE locker rooms that same year.

 By 1967, the need for a new library on campus was evident and construction started on a state-of-the-art circular building at the top of Prado Street off Lake Ariana.
 This circular building was completed for the start of the 1968-1969 school year, and books were brought from the former library’s location which was very close by.
 The former library (40s hall) would eventually house the ROTC cadets, then the social studies department.
 The new facility housed the library until 1989 when this circular building was renovated and turned into an art center.
 The art center was named for Bloodhound alumnus and noted artist Robert Stackhouse in 2008.